-The second clue is that this central market square contains a large covered section – a fairly complicated structure, as you can see from all the exposed woodwork in the photograph of Monpazier to the left.
+The second clue is that this central market square contains a large covered section – a fairly complicated structure.
 Why go to all the trouble and expense of a covered marketplace?

 And then there is the grid-iron layout of a Bastide.
 To Americans, this may not seem remarkable since most American towns and cities are structured as a grid.
 In Western Europe, this is very unusual compared to the complicated twisting, turning streets typical of towns, villages and cities.
 All of this points to the fact that the marketplace – and by implication, trade – was important, but why?
 Also, why the division of the village into regular blocks?